TRIP ACCOUNT ACCESS

 There are may unique ways to raise funds for your trip.
-Mailing support letters, selling HOW?
-Jewelry (www.howjewelry.com), garage sales, hosting dinner parties, etc. Our staff is here to help guide you with advice and best practices of others.
-A sample fundraising letter and other great fundraising ideas can be found on the Fundraising page.
-Please feel free to use this as a guide in writing your letter to family and friends.
+Mailing support letters, selling T-shirts, garage sales, hosting dinner parties, etc. Our staff is here to help guide you with advice and best practices of others.

-What does a Heart for Africa trip look like?
+What does a Heart for Africa (Canada) trip look like?

-After arriving at your destination, you will work at one of our church partners or Project Canaan.
-The work will include light construction, gardening, painting, and possibly working with children in a day camp environment.
-The group will attend a church in the community on Sunday.
-There is also time set aside for shopping at local outdoor crafts markets.
+After arriving at your destination, you can choose to work at EITHER one of our rural church communities or at Project Canaan.
+Work in the community may include gardening, light construction, visiting the sick in their homes, shoe and clothing distribution, and playing/visiting with children in the community.
+You will attend a church in the community on Sunday.
+There is also time set aside for shopping at local outdoor craft markets.

 What kind of shopping will I be able to do?

-Shopping in Africa is always a big event…and not just for the ladies.
+Shopping in Africa is always a big event.
 You will visit the Candle Factory as well as one of the local “African markets” where you will have the opportunity to purchase handmade items.
 If time permits, you will also have the opportunity to shop at the Glass Factory.